Centralized Student Services

 - other considerations, as appropriate

-Applicants to The PROGRAM are expected to apply by January 13, 2020, at 16:00.
+Applicants to The PROGRAM are expected to apply by February 3, 2023, at 16:00.
 Late applications are not accepted.
-Interviews dates are tentatively scheduled for January 23 and 27, 2020.
-It is possible to make arrangements for the interview to be held via video conference.
-Successful candidates will be notified 1-2 weeks after the interviews are concluded.
+Interviews dates are tentatively scheduled for the week of February 13, 2023.
+The interviews will be held via video conference.
+Successful candidates will be notified 1 week after the interviews are concluded.
 Please email your cover letter and CV to firstname.lastname@example.org

 For general information on Holland Bloorview, please see our welcome page.
 For further information regarding The PROGRAM, please contact: